vyquocvu/litebrowser/CLICKABLE_LINKS_IMPLEMENTATION.md

 # Clickable Links with Navigation Integration - Implementation Summary

-This document describes the implementation of clickable anchor tags with full navigation integration in the Litebrowser project.
+This document describes the implementation of clickable anchor tags with full navigation integration in the Goosie project.

 ## Overview